 Last night as we were cleaning up from dinner, my husband asked if we were going to save the leftovers.
 I suggested that we let them cool off before putting everything away.
 He went ahead and got out a plastic container to put everything in, after it cooled.
-I began to think, is that plastic container non-toxic for food storage?
+I began to think, is plastic a good non-toxic food storage container choice?
 Over the years I’ve heard some concerning information and after all the information I had learned recently, my gut was telling me no.

 What’s The Word On The Street